magomimmo/modern-cljs/doc/tutorial-22.md

-Take into account that even if it appears that the change has been very easy to be done, this is only because we already kept all the `:dev` setting, but the `:test-paths` option, separated in the original `project.clj` and the efforts we did in applying the separation of concerns principle are now paying us back.
+Take into account that even if it appears that the change has been very easy to be done, this is only because we already kept all the `:dev` setting, but the `:test-paths` option, separated in the original `project.clj`.
+The efforts we did in applying the separation of concerns principle are now paying us back.

 Don't forget that you should never set any `:user` option in the `profiles.clj` file.
-Also remember that `lein` merges together three sources of project settings:
+Also remember that `lein` merges together three sources of project configurations:

 * the `profiles.clj` file from the `~/.lein` directory: this file should contain `:user` profile's settings only;
 * the `profiles.clj` local to the project: this file should never contains any `:user` profile's settings;
-* the `project.clj` file.
+* the `project.clj` file: this file should never contains any `:user` setting too;

 In case of setting conflicts, the content of the local `profiles.clj` takes precedence over the `project.clj` content which, in turn, takes